Leafly-com/data-sharing-docs/docs/strain_data_api/STRAIN_ATTRIBUTE_DELINEATIONS.md

 This doc provides a definition for each distinct strain attribute.

-**Generic attribute type definitions**:
+**Generic attribute category definitions**:

-Unless otherwise specified, definitions for attributes of the following attribute types are the same.
+Unless otherwise specified, definitions for attributes of the following attribute categories are the same.

 - `condition_count`: Count of strain reviews where the strain is identified as helping with the given condition
 - `condition_score`: Z-score of weighted rating (see [here](#weighted-rating-formula) for definition) using the count of strain reviews where the strain is identified as helping with the given condition